quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 1. The server concatenates the server ID and nonce to create plaintext_CID.

 2. The server splits plaintext_CID into components left_0 and right_0 of equal
 length, splitting an odd octet in half if necessary.
+For example, 0x7040b81b55ccf3 would split into a left_0 of 0x7040b81 and right_0 of 0xb55ccf3.

 3. Encrypt left_0.
 The encryption is 128-bit AES-ECB with the key provided by the configuration agent, and the plaintext argument is an expanded version of